superb-dev/wallet-fastapi-dynamodb/README.md

 }
 ```

-:warning: Raises not implemented until the system is not supports authorization
+:construction: Raises not implemented until the system is not supports authorization

 ### API idempotency
-A nonce is an arbitrary number used only once in a communication to prevent
-replay of the same requests, and will guarantee idempotency.
+A `nonce` is an arbitrary number used only once in a communication to prevent replay of the same requests, and will guarantee idempotency.

-At the server side, nonce will be stored no more than 2 days, therefore proposed
-to use following nonce generation technic:
+At the server side, nonce will be stored no more than 2 days, therefore proposed to use following nonce generation technic:

 ```
                        int64